95ep/GunScraper/README.md

   alive_msg_interval: # interval (in hours) to send notification in case no guns matching search criteria is found

 data_folder: # folder to store persistent data in
+logs_folder: # folder to store log output in
 ```